Close Personal Friends: Production

 It was announced in August 2025 that Brie Larson, Lily Collins, Jack Quaid and Henry Golding were cast to star in the film.
 Anna Konkle, Melissa Villaseñor, Natasia Demetriou, Jack Shalloo, Patti Harrison, and Dustin Demri-Burns joined the cast in October.
-Meghan Markle joined the cast after an 8 year hiatus from acting a month later, for a reported small cameo.
+Meghan, Duchess of Sussex joined the cast after an 8 year hiatus from acting a month later, for a reported small cameo.

 Filming

 Principal photography began on September 30, 2025, in London and Los Angeles.